Helen Shapiro: Later career

 Shapiro played the role of Nancy in Lionel Bart's musical Oliver! in London's West End and appeared in a British television soap opera, Albion Market, where she played one of the main characters until it was taken off air in August 1986.
 Shapiro also played the part of Sally Bowles in Cabaret and starred in Seesaw to great critical acclaim.

 Between 1984 and 2001, she toured extensively with British jazz trumpeter Humphrey Lyttelton and his band, whilst still performing her own jazz and pop concerts.
 Her one-woman show, Simply Shapiro, ran from 1999 to the end of 2002.

 Her autobiography, published in 1993, is titled Walking Back to Happiness.
 She appeared in August 2012 as a guest on BBC Radio 4's The Reunion in a programme about "60s Girl Singers".
 In March 2013 she appeared on BBC Radio 3's Good Morning Sunday.

 Since 2015, she has played in a trio called Hebron with Chrissy Rodgers and Simon Elman.
 They are promoted via Shapiro's ministry umbrella, Manna Music.

 Personal life

 She married the theatre producer Duncan Weldon in 1967 and they divorced in 1971.

 In 1982, Shapiro met John Judd (real name John Williams), an actor with numerous roles in British television and cinema.
 They were married on 31 August 1988.

-In 1987, she became a Messianic Jewess.
+In 1987, she became a Messianic Jew.
 She temporarily retired from show business in 2002.